-Summary: Wiring a new electric socket: Learn how to wire a socket, extending a circuit, wire the connections at the supply socket and wire the connections at the new socket.
+Summary: Step by step guide and video showing wiring a new electric socket: Learn how to wire a socket, extending a circuit, wire the connections at the supply socket and wire the connections at the new socket.

 * Notifiable project requiring Building Control approval.
 Installation must conform to Electrical Regulations.

 A simple way of installing a new electric socket is to a run a spur from an existing socket on a ring main circuit.
 The socket you choose to run the spur from must, however, be selected carefully.
 Do not use a socket that is already supplying a spur or is supplied by another spur.
 Furthermore, the combined floor area of the rooms supplied by the circuit after the new spur has been added must not exceed 100m2